christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

-## Use of the MQTT protocol combined with the algorithm Kmeans and a Data Flow
+## Use of the MQTT protocol combined with the K-means algorithm over Data Flow

 ### Functional architecture of the system
-Our design is as follows, firstly we will inject data from the .csv format in the same MQTT Broker which will send and receive the messages, i.e. subscribe/publish.
+Our design is as follows, firstly we will inject data from the .csv file in the same MQTT Broker which will send and receive the messages.
+The interaction mechanism is subscribe/publish.

 **Connection and Disconnection**

 MQTT uses persistent connections between clients and the broker, and for this exploits the network protocols guaranteeing a good level of reliability such as TCP.
-Before being able to send orders, the client must first register with the broker, what is done with the CONNECT command
+Before being able to send data, the client must first register with the broker, what is done through the CONNECT command.
-Various connection parameters can be exchanged such as client identifiers or the desired persistence mode.
-The broker must confirm to the client that their REGISTRATION has been successful. taken into account, or indicate that an error has occurred by returning a CONNACK accompanied a return code.
+We exchanged many connection parameters such as client identifiers or the desired persistence mode.
+The broker must confirm to the client that their REGISTRATION has been successful. taken into account, or indicate that an error has occurred by returning a CONNACK accompanied by a return code.
 When the client wants to disconnect, it first sends a DISCONNECT command to the broker to inform him of his intention.
 Otherwise, the broker will consider the disconnection as abnormal.

 ### Subscriptions and Publications

 Each published message is necessarily associated with a subject, which allows its distribution to subscribers.
 Topics can be organized in a tree hierarchy, thus subscriptions may relate to filtering reasons.
-Subscription management is very simple and consists of three essential commands:
+Subscription management is simple and consists of three essential commands:
-1. **SUBSCRIBE** allows a customer to subscribe to a topic, once subscribed he will receive via following all publications concerning this subject.
+1. **SUBSCRIBE** allows a customer to subscribe to a topic.
+Once subscribed he will receive via following all publications concerning this subject.
-2. **UNSUBSCRIBE** gives the possibility of canceling a subscription, and thus no longer receiving the subsequent publications.
+2. **UNSUBSCRIBE** allows canceling a subscription and thus the customer no longer receiving the subsequent publications.
-3. **PUBLISH** initiated by a client, allows you to publish a message which will be transmitted by the broker to potential subscribers.
-The same command will be sent by the broker to subscribers for deliver the message.
+3. **PUBLISH** initiated by a client allows the publication of a message the broker will transmit to potential subscribers.
+The broker sends to customers, through the same command, to deliver the message.

 **Topic and filtering reasons**

-A subject is a UTF-8 string, which is used by the broker to filter messages to filter messages for each connected client.
+A subject is a UTF-8 string, which is used by the broker to filter messages for each connected client.
 A topic is made up of one or more topic levels.
-Each topic level is separated by a slash.
-Here are some example topics: concession / house / living room / sofa
+A slash symbol separates each topic.
+Here are some example topics: concession/house/living/room/sofa.
 Each subject must have 1 character to be valid and it can also contain spaces.
-There slash alone is a valid topic.
+Their slash alone is a valid topic.
 A customer can subscribe to several topics at once.
-In order to offer an effective filtering system on subjects, it is possible to define a tree structure using the / separator.
+To offer an effective filtering system on subjects, it is possible to define a tree structure using the / separator.
-Two wildcards are reserved to represent one and more tree levels:
+Two wildcards are reserved to represent one or more tree levels:
 - \+ represents a tree level, so T1/T2/T3 can be mapped to various filters such as T1 / T2 / +, T1 / + / T3 or T1 / + / +.
 - \# represents as many levels as possible, and can only be used at the end of a filter pattern;
-thus T1 / # will filter all topics published by the broker with the exception of special topics starting with $.
+thus T1 / # will filter all topics published by the broker except of special topics starting with $.

 **Security**